amimoto-ami/set-mail-aliases/README.md

 # Set system email address

-You can setup email address for cron, logwatch and others system notifications.
+You can setup email address for cron, logwatch and other system notifications.

 ## What's AMIMOTO